sirkon/logcarrier/README.md

 2. Link for a file with similar features (current and after log rotation names)
 3. ZSTD on the fly compression (can be memory hungry).

+# Stability and code quality
+1. The core was written in a couple of days in a hurry, thus some parts of code and choices are questionable.
+2. I quit my job I was writing this for and prefered not to contact them after that, so there were no real tests.

 # Config format

 ```yaml